stonemax/acme2/docs/README.md

 # ACME2

 stonemax/acme2 is a simple PHP tool to manage TLS certificates with ACME-compliant CAs, it's mainly used with let's Encrypt, support for both ESA and ECDSA certifacates.
-It will not set challenge file or dns record for you, you can do this jobs manually, or automaticlly with you own code and hooks in stonemax/acme2.
+It will not set challenge file or DNS record for you, you can do these jobs manually, or automaticlly with you own code and hooks in stonemax/acme2.

 ## 1. Current Version